hyperledger/identus-cloud-agent/docs/docusaurus/multitenancy/access-control.md

 ## Introduction

-Current document describes the levels of access control in the PRISM platform configured in the Vault service The Vault service uses policies to control the access to the secrets, configuration, and other resources.
+Current document describes the levels of access control in the Identus Platform configured in the Vault service The Vault service uses policies to control the access to the secrets, configuration, and other resources.
 The policies are applied to the entities and groups of entities.